Serabe/dotfiles/vim/bundle/vim-go/README.md

 * Compile your package with `:GoBuild` , install it with `:GoInstall`
 * `:GoRun` quickly your current file/files
 * Run `:GoTest` and see any errors in quickfix window
+* Automatic `GOPATH` detection based on the directory structure (i.e: `godep` vendored projects)
+* Change or display `GOPATH` with `:GoPath`
 * Create a coverage profile and display annotated source code in browser to see which functions are covered with `:GoCoverage`
 * Lint your code with `:GoLint`
 * Run your code through `:GoVet` to catch static errors.
 * Advanced source analysis tool with oracle, such as `:GoImplements`, `:GoCallees`, `:GoReferrers`
 * Precise type-safe renaming of identifiers with `:GoRename`
 * List all source files and dependencies
 * Checking with `:GoErrCheck` for unchecked errors.
 * Integrated and improved snippets.
 Supports `ultisnips` or `neosnippet`
 * Share your current code to [play.golang.org](http://play.golang.org) with `:GoPlay`
 * On-the-fly type information about the word under the cursor.
 Plug it into your custom vim function.
 * Tagbar support to show tags of the source code in a sidebar with `gotags`
 * Custom vim text objects, such a `a function` or `inner function`